 How does intelligence connect to personality, is the theory of multiple intelligence’s still valid, and what impact on IQ can personality have?
 Plus is it possible to increase your intelligence or IQ score?
 The answer is actually both yes and no, it’s not quite that simple, I will attempt to explain why there is a conflicting answer to this question.

 Intelligence is broken down into two main components.
 These are crystallized and fluid intelligence.
-Crystallized intelligence is in part summed up by our level of knowledge, and to comprehend, which can be improved by education, and therefore it can increase as we get older.
+Crystallized intelligence is in part summed up by our level of knowledge, and ability to comprehend, which can be improved by education, and therefore it can increase as we get older.
 Fluid intelligence is connected to problem solving, performing complex tasks and thinking abstractly.
 It’s also linked to how quickly someone can learn something, like a skill or ability.
 Fluid intelligence tends to decline after the age of about 25.

 Personality Traits & Intelligence

 The big five traits or five factor model shows one main personality trait that correlates with intelligence or IQ.
 That personality trait is openness.
 Trait openness splits into two main areas; interest in ideas, and interest in aesthetics.
 Those who tilt more to an interest in aesthetics tend to be more creative and better at thinking abstractly.
 This connects to fluid intelligence.
 Those who tilt more to an interest in ideas, tend to be better at comprehension, which links to crystallized intelligence.

 Social intelligence was once believed to be a type of intelligence.
 Social intelligence would include being cooperative, saying the right thing, being socially fluent and generally getting on well with others.
 However, these are now mostly considered to be connected to personality traits, not intelligence.
 Traits agreeableness and extroversion would cover those examples.